duckietown/duckiematrix-examples/vehicle/calibration/camera/extrinsics/README.md

 ## Step 5: Wait for a good detection

-The matplotlib window we opened during Step 3 will show the corners detected on the board.
-Once you see a clear and correct detection of all corners, press [ENTER] in the terminal from Step 3 and the estimated homography will be printed to screen.
+The window we opened during Step 3 will show both the raw camera frame and the corners detected on the board.
+Let it sit until the best reprojection error (in the "_Reprojection Error(Best so far)_") reaches a value of less than `0.03cm`.
+Then click on [Save].

+## Step 6: Verify the calibration

+The validation window will now appear.
+The homography we saved in the previous step is now used to warp the entire chessboard into a top-view.
+Verify that the entire chessboard is visible on the right.